neurosnap/starfx/README.md

 }
 ```

-Here we call some task that should always be in a running and in a healthy
+Here we call some task that should always be in a running and healthy state.
+If
-state.
-If it raises an exception, we log it and try to run the task again.
+it raises an exception, we log it and try to run the task again.

-All thunks and endpoints do is listen for particular actions being emitted onto
-the `ActionContext`, which is just an event emitter.

 ```ts
 import { parallel, run, takeEvery } from "starfx";